kal-i/qrims_desktop/README.md

 The `desktop app` serves as the central system for managing inventory, purchase requests, and issuances, while also generating reports for the supply office.

+> ⚠️ Note: This project is built and tested for **Windows desktop only**.
+> Cross-platform support (Linux/macOS) is not included in this version.

 ---

 ## **Features**